Students may not apply directly to a BMOS HONOURS SPECIALIZATION when they apply for admission to the University.

 Students who fail to meet these progression requirements may be eligible to apply to a BMOS Specialization or to another program.

-To graduate with a BMOS HONOURS SPECIALIZATION degree, students must have achieved a minimum cumulative modular average of 70% with a minimum mark of 60% in each course, obtained a passing grade in each elective course, and maintained a minimum cumulative average of 65% on the 20.0 courses counted
+To graduate with a BMOS HONOURS SPECIALIZATION degree, students must have achieved a minimum modular average of 70% with a minimum mark of 60% in each course, obtained a passing grade in each elective course, and maintained a minimum cumulative average of 65% on the 20.0 courses counted

 towards a BMOS HONOURS SPECIALIZATION degree.
 Students with advanced standing must have achieved an overall average of 65% on courses completed at